Meet the Creators

 The stories of The Edge Chronicles take place in the fictional world of The Edge, a vast cliff with no apparent bottom.
 The majority of books are grouped into trilogies, with each trilogy focusing on one character.
 The series covers a 600 year period, divided into three “Ages of Flight”.

 The Quint, Twig and Rook sagas span a period of one hundred years, and take place during the First and Second Ages of Flight.
+You can view this period by exploring the first timeline below.
 Then, following the discovery of how to safely harness the power of stormphrax, and the beginning of the Third Age of Flight, the series moves on five hundred years to the Nate and Cade sagas.
+Explore the second timeline below to see The Nate & The Cade Sagas.

 The Three Ages Of Flight